 In recent years, white supremacist organizations that have long been relegated to political margins in the United States have become increasingly bold, staging public demonstrations, flooding social media with racist messaging, and supporting candidates for elected office.
 How are these movements born, and how do they gain power?

 Join us October 24 for a Think & Drink conversation with Pulitzer Prize–winning journalist Eli Saslow that will help us understand the culture that gave rise to white nationalism and how its hate-driven ideology has entered the mainstream.
-Joining him for this conversation is Emily Harris, reporter and producer for the Center for Investigative Reporting’s Reveal podcast.
+Joining him for this conversation is Emily Harris, reporter and producer for the Center for Investigative Reporting’s Reveal public radio show and podcast.

 Saslow is a staff writer for the Washington Post and a contributor to ESPN The Magazine.

 In his latest book, Rising Out of Hatred: The Awakening of a Former White Nationalist, Saslow explores the story of Derek Black, once a prominent young advocate for white supremacy, who came to question and, eventually, renounce his worldview after concerted efforts by his college classmates to expose him to experiences, history, and science that he had previously ignored.